I think the Bulgers

 Also, the crag that is known as Horseshoe Peak isn't actually the historical Horseshoe Peak.
 The historical one (what I will call the "True Horeshoe" or "Real Horseshoe") is the twin-spired formation with a U-shaped notch at the center of Ripsaw Ridge.
 The "Bulger Horseshoe" only came into existence when a cartography mistake erroneously placed the Horseshoe Peak label at the Bulger location.
-For more info, see this picture and the responses beneath it, this picture, and specifically this picture.
+For more info, see this picture and the responses beneath it

 Unless you're a Bulger Top 100 enthusiast there's not much reason to climb this peak.
 However, since I have some good representative photos, I thought I'd add it here.
 Never has this crag been so lucky.